-The nickname Elephant grass got the grass, as it is one of the favourite grasses of elephants.
+The nickname Elephant grass got the grass, as it is one of the favorite grasses of elephants.
 It is a rhizomatous plant sometimes referred to as Napier grass or elephant grass, maybe because of its vast size.

 Rhizome root systems of this grass allow it to spread extensively and become invasive.
 Thus it should be avoided.
-It is widely used as a livestock feed crop, and it is also effective at keeping pest insects away from essential food crops such as maise.
+It is widely used as a livestock feed crop, and it is also effective at keeping pest insects away from essential food crops such as maize.

 On the other hand, Elephant grass is a low-maintenance plant that thrives in moist conditions.
 As a result, it adds a touch of African flair to colder climates such as Germany.
 Consequently, because it is so simple to produce more than just grass, many people use Elephant grass to feed their cattle herds.

 To plant and cultivate elephant grass plants, there are several methods available.
 They can be propagated from cuttings or root slips, for example.
 Also, many people who have a large portion of land like to plant this Elephant plant to get the business opportunity.